 When preparing to file a claim, a lawyer can investigate and build a legal strategy unique to your case.
 They can collect evidence from the scene of the accident and throughout your recovery to support your claim.
 Additionally, they can use their knowledge of Nevada’s whiplash injury laws and your case’s specific details to craft a strategy that pushes for increased compensation.

 When determining compensation, a lawyer is invaluable.
+Insurance companies exist to make a profit, so they tend to offer insufficient settlements to injured people in an effort to placate them and avoid paying enough to actually cover their damages.
 While insurance companies frequently try to dismiss damages you have suffered and minimize the payout, a lawyer can identify and challenge this.
 Their negotiation skills can increase the settlement and help you get the compensation you deserve.

 Yes, you can file a claim if symptoms do not appear until a couple of days after an accident.
 While symptoms usually appear within 24 hours of an injury, delayed symptoms may not appear until 72 hours to a few weeks after an accident.
 Your lawyer can use medical records or the testimony of a medical specialist to prove that your injuries were caused during an accident, despite experiencing delayed symptoms.